dbdimitrov/BingleSeq/README.md

 Following normalization, the ‘Clustering’ tab is generated which implements functionality for scaling of the data, dimensionality reduction with PCA, PC selection, and unsupervised clustering.
 The former three are done simultaneously and Seurat’s ‘PCElbowPlot’ is used to generate and return an elbow plot.
 The returned elbow plot provides an ad hoc method for determining the true dimensionality of the dataset (i.e. PC Selection).
 Selecting which PCs to include in Seurat and monocle clustering methods is an essential step as it enables a large portion of technical noise to be excluded.

 ![BingleSeq Bulk RNA-Seq sc clustEblow](/figures/sc_clustElbow.PNG)

 In addition to the Elbow plot, BingleSeq also implements Seurat's PC heatmaps, as a confirmation option available after clustering.

-![BingleSeq Bulk RNA-Seq sc clustHeat](/figures/sc_clustHeat.PNG)
+![BingleSeq Bulk RNA-Seq sc clustHeat](/figures/sc_clustHeat.PNG) *A) represents the 1st PC Heatmap with the top 10 most variable Genes and it is very likely to represent the true dimensionality of the dataset.
+In contrast, B) represents the 15th PC Heatmap and it seems unlikely to represent true dimensionality.*

 Once the count data is scaled and linear dimensionality reduction performed, users can proceed to unsupervised clustering with Seurat, SC3, and monocle.
 When using Seurat for unsupervised clustering, users must specify the number of PCs to be included in the analysis as well as the value of its ‘Resolution’ parameter.
 The latter parameter is used to set the ‘granularity’ of the clustering and as such it controls the number of clusters.
 The authors suggest that the optimal Resolution for datasets with ~3000 cells is 0.6-1.2 and it is typically higher for larger datasets.
 Users can also choose from Seurat’s inbuilt clustering algorithms including Louvain and SLM algorithms.

 ![BingleSeq Bulk RNA-Seq sc clustSeurat](/figures/sc_clustSeurat.PNG) *tSNE plot produced using 0.5 as granularity parameter and the first 10 PCs*

 When clustering with monocle, users are requested to specify the number of PCs to be included in the analysis.
 Also, if required users can further minimize noise by filtering the gene counts according to the minimum expression level prior to clustering via the ‘Lower Detection Parameter’.
 Users can also pick from monocle’s inbuilt clustering algorithms, which include Density Peak and Louvain algorithms.
 Furthermore, users can choose whether to explicitly specify the number of clusters or use monocle to estimate the number of clusters.

 ![BingleSeq Bulk RNA-Seq sc clustMono](/figures/sc_clustMonocle.PNG) *tSNE plot produced by explicitly setting the number of clusters to 9 and using the first 10 PCs*

 Unsupervised clustering with SC3 enables users to specify the number of random datasets used in clustering, as such it is used to control the clustering complexity and hence computational time.
 By default, this parameter is set to 1000 when working with less than 2000 cells and to 50 when working with more than 2000 cells.
 Users can also use SC3’s inbuilt filtering options to further reduce noise by filtering out genes below and above certain dropout (zero value) percentage thresholds.
 Similarly to monocle, the number of clusters can be supplied by users or estimated with SC3.

 ![BingleSeq Bulk RNA-Seq sc clustSC3](/figures/sc_clustSC3.PNG) *tSNE plot produced by explicitly setting the number of clusters to 9 and 50 random datsets (nStart)*